 About

 IRAS is my self-made robot arm, designed to have a large work envelope and high carrying capacity.
-With IRAS I compete at the Jugend-Forscht competition.
+With IRAS I compete at Jugend-Forscht, a German science competition.
 Many parts are made from machined aluminium and 3d-printed.

 (Disclaimer: This project is still in an early stage, and files aren’t accessible yet.
 The competition will be in the first quarter of 2026.
 This webiste will be constantly updated, as soon as new content is available)